 Types of proactive technology programs and tools used to prevent and detect the occurrence of fraud in face-to-face transactions, e-commerce and e-business.
 Includes development and implementation of business models for production and detection products and techniques.

-CRJ 348 INFORMATION ASSURANCE RISH AND COMPLIANCE (3 CREDITS)
+CRJ 348 INFORMATION ASSURANCE RISK AND COMPLIANCE (3 CREDITS)

 Rules, regulations and issues related to information assurance compliance, standards, and risk.
 Topics addressed in the course cover risk assessment and management from healthcare, financial, privacy, and government perspectives.
 Prerequisite: CRJ 333